Project closure template

 What is a project closure template?

-With a digital project closure template, you can:
+With Asana's digital project closure templates, you can:

 What to include in your project closure template

-• Handoffs: Follow-up project deliverables and leftover action items you need to assign after your project is finished.
+• Handoffs: Follow-up project deliverables and any remaining action items you need to assign after your project is complete.

 Integrated features